trustedsec/SysmonCommunityGuide/registry-action.md

 Registry Add/Delete Fields:

-* **RuleName**: Name of rule that triggered the event.
+* **RuleName**: Name of rule that triggered the event

 * **UtcTime**: Time in UTC when event was created

 * **EventType**: CreateKey or DeleteKey

-* **ProcessGuid**: Process Guid of the process that created or deleted a registry key
+* **ProcessGuid**: Process GUID of the process that created or deleted a registry key

 * **ProcessId**: Process ID used by the OS to identify the process that created or deleted a registry key

 * **Image**: File path of the process that created or deleted a registry key

 * **TargetObject**: Complete path of the registry key

 Registry Set Value Fields:

-* **RuleName**: Name of rule that triggered the event.
+* **RuleName**: Name of rule that triggered the event

 * **UtcTime**: Time in UTC when event was created

 * **EventType**: SetValue

-* **ProcessGuid**: Process Guid of the process that modified a registry value
+* **ProcessGuid**: Process GUID of the process that modified a registry value

-* **ProcessId**: Process ID used by the OS to identify the process that that modified a registry value
+* **ProcessId**: Process ID used by the OS to identify the process that modified a registry value

-* **Image**: File path of the process that that modified a registry value
+* **Image**: File path of the process that modified a registry value

 * **TargetObject**: Complete path of the modified registry key

 * **Details**: Details added to the registry key

 Registry Rename Fields:

-* **RuleName**: Name of rule that triggered the event.
+* **RuleName**: Name of rule that triggered the event

 * **UtcTime**: Time in UTC when event was created

 * **EventType**: RenameKey

-* **ProcessGuid**: Process Guid of the process that renamed a registry value and key
+* **ProcessGuid**: Process GUID of the process that renamed a registry value and key

 * **ProcessId**: Process ID used by the OS to identify the process that renamed a registry value and key

 * **Image**: File path of the process that renamed a registry value and key

 * **TargetObject**: Complete path of the renamed registry key

 * **NewName**: New name of the registry key

 This event type is better used in a targeted manner given the size of the registry and how it is used by a multitude of processes on a daily basis in Windows.

 In registry events, the value name is appended to the full key path with a \"\\\" delimiter.

 Default key values are named \"\\(Default)\"

-When filtering for keys or values in HKCU use **contains** or **end with** when filtering against **TargetObject** since the SID of the user is appended after the Hive name
+When filtering for keys or values in HKCU, use **contains** or **end with** when filtering against **TargetObject** since the SID of the user is appended after the Hive name.

 ![HKCU Test](./media/image51.png)

 ![HKCU Test Event](./media/image52.png)

-Since the value name is appended when specifying a registry path in **TargetObject** where we also want to catch modification of values under the key the **contains** operator is better suited than **ends with.** For value events the **Detail** element of the event will contain the type of value.
+Since the value name is appended when specifying a registry path in **TargetObject**, where we also want to catch modification of values under the key, the **contains** operator is better suited than **ends with**.
+For value events, the **Detail** element of the event will contain the type of value.

-Sysmon does not log the actual value being set nor a previous and new one being modified.
+Sysmon does not log the actual value being set nor a previous or new one being modified.

 ![HCU Value Event](./media/image53.png)